EMIRBEN001/NotReally_Pacman_AI_DS_Project/README.md

 because initially the folder when you installed the zip is the name of this project folder(NotReally_Pacman_AI_DS_Project-main), and if you run the code in this project folder it will caused an error of the path for the assets

+or you can just cd to the parent folder of the file when you unzip the file
 ![image](https://github.com/user-attachments/assets/00d4c9ed-45b3-4063-a747-e841944a9b1d)